SatiricRug/ModdingMinecraft/README.md

 #Modding Minecraft

-This is a repository to hold my tests/messing around with modded Minecraft.
+This is a repository to hold my testing---and general messing around - with modded Minecraft.